pfabrici/airhop/README.md

 # Apache Airflow and Apache Hop on Kubernetes with KubernetesExecutor

+Many Data Engineers recognize Apache Airflow as an ELT or data integration tool, but on its website it is declared as "... a platform created by the community to programmatically author, schedule and monitor workflows."
+Apache Hop is eventually a good extension to Airflow if you do not want to implement your ELT/ETL pipelines in a scripting language but with a graphical rapid development environment.

 This repo contains a sample configuration for using Apache Airflow as the scheduler of Apache Hop in a Kubernetes cluster using KubernetesExecutor.
-That is, a separate POD is started in Kubernetes for the execution of each DAG, which disappears when the process is finished.
-In the DAGs, a PythonOperator is used to start Apache Hop.
+That means a separate POD is started in Kubernetes for each execution of a DAG.
+The PODs are shutdown when the process is finished, so the solution does not use many resources on the cluster.
+In the DAGs, a PythonOperator in combination with Pythons "subProcess" is used to start Apache Hop processes.
+With the subprocess approach it is possible to see Apache Hop logs immediatly and in full length.
-Both the Airflow DAG scripts and the HOP objects are fetched from git via git-sync when a POD is started.
-There are no HOP/DAG sources included in the container.
+Both, the Airflow DAG scripts and the HOP objects are fetched by the Airflow worker POD from git via git-sync when a POD is getting started.
+There are no HOP/DAG sources included in the container, which makes the solution re-usable for different projects.

-The official Airflow helmet chart is used as the basis for this setup.
+The official Airflow helm chart is used as the basis for this setup.
 For the addition of the Airflow Worker container, a hop package is downloaded from the hop website when building the image.

 ## Prerequisits
 This setup was created on an Ubuntu 20.4 system.

 It is assumed that a Kubernetes cluster is configured and operable from the command line via kubectl.
 If this is not present, it can be set up quickly with minikube, for example.
-Docker must be present, as well as the Kubernetes package manager helm.
+The docker cli needs to be present, as well as the Kubernetes package manager helm.
 To change DAGs and Hop objects, git and python are required, as well as a local Apache Hop installation.
-Dieses Setup ist auf einem Ubuntu 20.4 System entstanden.

 * Installation of Docker : https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04
 * Minikube : https://kubernetes.io/de/docs/tasks/tools/install-minikube/
 * Installation of Helm : https://helm.sh/docs/intro/install/
-* Installation of git, python : Paketmanager ```sudo apt-get install git python3```
+* Installation of git, python : use the OS package manager, e.g. ```sudo apt-get install git python3```

-The Linux user used for this setup must be included in the docker group, otherwise you need a sudo here and there more
+The Linux user used for this setup should be included in the docker group to ease further steps
 ```
 sudo usermod -a -G docker <user>
 ```

-Subsequently, the repository kub4us described here is cloned :
+As you need a git repository with your own deploy key to run the git-sync mechanism later on it is necessary to clone this repository within git to a user you can administer.
+After forking you can clone your repository to a place on your computer :
 ```
-git clone git@sources.zeith.net:peter.fabricius/kub4us.git
+git clone git@sources.zeith.net:peter.fabricius/airhop.git
 ```
 The repository has two subdirectories :
 * airflow contains all scripts/configurations necessary to install the software in the cluster.